aparikh98/fruitbot106a/README.md

 5) Enter your password for SCP
 6) Set up your ROS workspace with the files in the folder lab7 This is a similar set up to Lab 7
+7) Connect to a baxter robot with a gripper on the left arm
+8) Run fruitbot_pickup.py